We started the SCARS Project in the waters of the Catalan submarine canyons and the Mediterranean Cetacean Migration Corridor

 SUBMON has been working for the conservation of this species since 2009, through the implementation of marine stewardship actions in the Maresme canyons.

 In order to continue with the work of promoting the conservation of the Risso’s dolphin, the SCARS Project arises, which aims to increase the information available on the Mediterranean subpopulation of the pilot whale, and specifically in the Levantine-Balearic marine demarcation.
-The results of the project are expected to provide new data and help to determine and evaluate in the next review the conservation status of this species at the national level (Spanish Catalog of Threatened Species), as well as at the international level for the IUCN.
+The project results are expected to provide new data and help determine and evaluate in the next review the conservation status of this species at the national level (Spanish Catalog of Threatened Species) and at the international level for the IUCN.

-The SUBMON team will embark on board the Montagu catamaran during the spring months to sample the waters of the underwater canyons of Maresme, Palamós and Garraf, areas that include protected marine areas of the Natura 2000 Network and part of the Mediterranean Cetacean Migration Corridor.
+The SUBMON team will embark on board the Montagu catamaran during the spring months to sample the waters of the Catalan coast’s underwater canyons, including protected marine areas of the Natura 2000 Network and part of the Mediterranean Cetacean Migration Corridor.